 The trickier proposition is generating and storing enough extra solar electricity in the summer when solar power generation is highest to cover your future needs in the winter, when solar potential is at its lowest.
-According to EnergySage Marketplace data, the average solar shopper offsets 86 percent of their annual electricity use with solar – a significant amount, but not enough to go fully “off the grid.”
+According to EnergySage Marketplace data, the average solar shopper offsets approximately 94 percent of their annual electricity use with solar – a significant amount, but not enough to go truly “off the grid.”

 Can you go off-grid with your solar panels?

 Grid-tie solar is the best option for many homeowners, but there are plenty of situations where taking your home off the grid with a solar battery backup makes sense.
 In some places, particularly in remote areas, off-grid solar battery systems are the best (or even the only) option.
 There are a few criteria your property should meet to be a good fit for off-grid solar.

 First and foremost, you need to have very low electricity demand.
 If you construct a net zero energy home or conduct major home energy efficiency retrofits on your existing home, powering your property with off-grid solar-plus-storage can be a feasible option.
 You also need to have the financial capacity to invest in a solar battery backup, which will add thousands of dollars to your solar installation.